sbescobar/SpotiLike/README.md

     Once you see "Success," close the browser.
 A .cache file will appear in your folder.
 Do not delete this—it is your permanent "passport" for silent liking.

-Step 4: Map your Hardware
+Step 4: Map your Folder

-    In iCUE (or your keyboard software): Assign a macro key (e.g., G3) to trigger F13.

     In Spotilike_hotkey.ahk: Update the SpotifyScriptPath variable to point to your /dist folder.

     Run the AHK script.
-Play a song, hit your macro key, and watch the heart fill up on Spotify!
+Play a unliked song, hit your macro key, and watch the + symbol turn into a checkmark fill on Spotify!
 🛡️ #Security Note

 This project uses OAuth2.
 Your personal CLIENT_SECRET and .cache tokens should never be committed to a public repository.
 A .gitignore is included to prevent accidental leaks.
 ---

-This "Quick Start" guide is perfect for your README because it breaks the process down into bite-sized, logical steps.
-It transitions from the "Web Setup" (Spotify) to the "Local Setup" (Files) and finally the "Hardware Setup" (iCUE).
-🚀 Quick Start Guide

-Follow these steps to get Spotilike running on your machine in under 5 minutes.

-#Step 1: Create your Spotify "App"

-Before running the code, you need your own API keys from Spotify.

-  Go to the Spotify Developer Dashboard. (https://developer.spotify.com/dashboard)

-  Log in and click Create App.

-  App Name: Spotilike (or anything you prefer).

-  Redirect URI: You MUST add http://127.0.0.1:8000/callback to the Redirect URIs field in settings.

-  Save and copy your Client ID and Client Secret.

-#Step 2: Configure the Script

-  Download the Spotilike.py file from the /src folder.

-  Open the file in any text editor (Notepad, VS Code, etc.).

-  Paste your Client ID and Client Secret into the designated variables at the top of the script.

-  (Optional) If you are using the pre-compiled .exe, ensure it is in the same folder as your .ahk script.

-#Step 3: The One-Time "Handshake"

-  Double-click Spotilike.exe (or run the .py script manually).

-  A browser window will automatically open asking you to log in to Spotify and "Agree" to the permissions.

-  Once you see the "Success" message in your browser, close it.

-  A file named .cache will appear in your folder.
-Do not delete this—it is your "passport" that allows the script to run silently in the future.

-#(OPTIONAL)Step 4: Map your Hardware (iCUE Users)

-To make your G-key trigger the script invisibly:

-  In iCUE: Assign any of the macro keys to a "Keyboard Key" and select F13.

-  In AutoHotkey: Run the Spotilike.ahk script.

-  Test it: Play a song on Spotify and hit G3.
-If the song appears in your "Liked Songs" without a window popping up, you’re all set!

 ---
   🛡️ Pro-Tip: Make it "Always On"

-To ensure your G3 key works every time you turn on your PC:
+To ensure your hotkey works every time you turn on your PC:

   Press Win + R, type shell:startup, and hit Enter.